marcmengel/data_dispatcher/docs/ui.rst

         $ ddisp worker done <project_id> <file namespace>:<file name>

-If the file processing failes, the worker issues "failed" command. "-f" option is used to signal that the file has failed permanently and should not be retried.
+If the file processing failed, the worker issues "failed" command. "-f" option is used to signal that the file has failed permanently and should not be retried.
 Otherwise, the failed file will be moved to the back of the project's file list and given to a worker for consumption in the future.

     .. code-block:: shell